-But for almost all computer software, a bitmap containing text is nothing but a series of pixel values, same as any other bitmap not containing text.
+But for almost all computer software, a bitmap containing text is nothing but a series of pixel values, the same as any other bitmap not containing text.

 Basically, what happens is a kind of best-guess attempt and the result is output as a text-encoded type of information.

-- If the language/character set of the to-be-recognized text is previously known and settings are done accordingly, OCR results are dramatically better, page should have correct orientation (or else use the automatic orientation detection component of the OCR software, if available), image quality might need to be enhanced in order to optimize it before submiting to OCR, and so on.
+- If the language/character set of the to-be-recognized text is previously known and settings are done accordingly, OCR results are dramatically better.
+For instance, the page should have a correct orientation (or else use the automatic orientation detection component of the OCR software, if available), the image quality might need to be enhanced in order to optimize it before submitting to OCR, and so on.